 c.
 Conducting the quarterly review.
 The region determines the appropriate Action Matrix column for each plant and communicates the results to headquarters.
 Because inspection findings count in the assessment process for four quarters, the staff may become aware that a plant will reach a repetitive degraded cornerstone categorization prior to five consecutive quarters being exceeded.
 When the regional office determines that a plant will reach a repetitive degraded cornerstone, an assessment letter shall be issued after entering the sixth quarter stating that the changes to the planned actions are consistent with Column 4 in the Action Matrix unless a deviation is requested.

-During the second quarter review, the staff shall review the PIM or Reactor Program System-Inspections (RPS-Inspections)/IR 12 to determine if a cross-cutting theme or a CCI exists.
+During the second quarter review, the staff shall review the PIM or Reactor Program System-Inspections (RPS-Inspections)/RRPS Reports/IR 12 Cross Cutting Aspect to determine if a cross-cutting theme or a CCI exists.
 The period of review should include the third and fourth quarters of the previous assessment year, and the first and second quarter of the current assessment year.

 Additionally, for plants whose performance is in Column 4 of the Action Matrix, consideration shall be given at each quarterly review to engaging senior licensee and NRC management in discussions associated with (1) transferring the plant to the IMC 0350 process, (2) declaring licensee performance to be unacceptable in accordance with this IMC, and (3) taking additional regulatory actions (as appropriate).
 A discussion of this decision shall be documented in a quarterly assessment follow-up letter, annual assessment letter, or quarterly inspection report, as applicable.